sergeLabo/Skandal2.7/README.md

 ## Bugs:
-* OpenCV Windows doesn't close with cv2.destroyAllWindows() but the terminal is active and working.
+* Often, OpenCV Windows doesn't close with cv2.destroyAllWindows() so a small image is open to close the cam windows